Hydroxycarboxylic acid receptor 1

 Hydroxycarboxylic acid receptor 1 (HCA1), formerly known as G protein-coupled receptor 81 (GPR81), is a protein that in humans is encoded by the HCAR1 gene.
 HCA1, like the other hydroxycarboxylic acid receptors HCA2 and HCA3, is a G_{i/o}-coupled G protein-coupled receptor (GPCR).
 The primary endogenous agonist of HCA1 is lactic acid (and its conjugate base, lactate).
+More recently, 3,5-dihydroxybenzoic acid has been reported to activate HCA1.